 - Ensuring effective leadership throughout the authority and being clear about executive and non-executive functions and of the roles and responsibilities of the scrutiny function - Ensuring that a constructive working relationship exists between authority members and officers and that the responsibilities of members and officers are carried out to a high standard - Ensuring relationships between the authority, its partners and the public are clear so that each knows what to expect of each other the full council or authority.
-Supporting Principles To meet with the requirements of Principle 2, Cheshire East will: Ensuring effective leadership throughout the authority and being clear about executive and non-executive functions and of the roles and Set out a clear statement of the respective roles and responsibilities of the Cabinet and the Cabinet members individually and the authority's approach towards putting this into practice responsibilities of the scrutiny function Set out a clear statement of the respective roles and responsibilities of other authority members, members generally and of senior officers Ensuring that a constructive working relationship exists between authority members and officers and that the responsibilities of members and officers are carried out to a high standard Determine a scheme of delegation and reserve powers within the constitution, including a formal schedule of those matters specifically reserved for collective decision of the authority, taking account of relevant legislation, and ensure that it is monitored and updated when required Make the chief executive or equivalent responsible and accountable to the authority for all aspects of operational management Develop protocols to ensure that the leader and chief executive negotiate their respective roles early in the relationship and that a shared understanding of roles and objectives is maintained Make a senior officer (the Borough Treasurer and Head of Assets as Section 151 officer) responsible to the authority for ensuring that appropriate advice is given on all financial matters, for keeping proper financial records, and for maintaining an effective system of internal financial control
+Supporting Principles To meet with the requirements of Principle 2, Cheshire East will: Ensuring effective leadership throughout the authority and being clear about executive and non-executive functions and of the roles and Set out a clear statement of the respective roles and responsibilities of the Cabinet and the Cabinet members individually and the authority's approach towards putting this into practice responsibilities of the scrutiny function Set out a clear statement of the respective roles and responsibilities of other authority members, members generally and of senior officers Ensure that the CFO reports directly to the chief executive and is a member of the leadership team with a status at least equivalent to other members.
+If different organisational arrangements are adopted, explain the reasons publicly, together with how these deliver the same impact.
+Ensuring that a constructive working relationship exists between authority members and officers and that the responsibilities of members and officers are carried out to a high standard Determine a scheme of delegation and reserve powers within the constitution, including a formal schedule of those matters specifically reserved for collective decision of the authority, taking account of relevant legislation, and ensure that it is monitored and updated when required Make the chief executive or equivalent responsible and accountable to the authority for all aspects of operational management ensure that the authority's governance arrangements allow the CFO direct access to the CEO and to other leadership team members Develop protocols to ensure that the